 On November 28, the brand-new Starlight Casino Point Edward officially opened.
 This is the first Starlight brand to open in Ontario and follows on a spectacular renovation that was announced in June 2017.

-In June, Gateway’s North Island locations in Courtenay and Campbell River opened the doors to MATCH Eatery & Public House after spectacular renovations at each property.
+In June, Gateway’s North Island locations in Courtenay and Campbell River opened the doors to MATCH Eatery & Public House after renovations at each property.

 OLG selected Gateway as the service provider for the Central Gaming Bundle, which includes OLG Slots at Georgian Downs and Casino Rama Resort.
 Gateway will have the opportunity to build a new gaming and entertainment facility in Wasaga Beach or Collingwood.